mavlink/MAVSDK-docs/en/cpp/api_changes.md

   We plan to release version 1.0.0 in the near future, after which the above strategy will be adopted (i.e. currently breaking changes can occur in both minor and patch releases).

-## Specific Transition Notices

-### v0.24.0 to v0.25.0
+## v0.25.0

-There are several changes in this release because the C++ plugins are now partially auto-generated from the proto files.
+There are several changes in this release (from v0.24.0) because the C++ plugins are now partially auto-generated from the proto files.
 While this causes some painful changes, it has several advantages:
 - Better consistency between C++ and other languages for naming/docs/functionality.
 - Missing features for language wrappers such as Python.